Official name: University of the Sunshine Coast

 - Current Vice-Chancellor and President: Professor Greg Hill

-Learn more about governance.
+Learn more about the University's executive and structure.

 Learning and teaching